MaxSheesh/SOCcases/SOC-case001-Suspicious PowerShell/analysis.md

 - Step 4: The downloaded file was executed and established persistence on the system

 ## Why is it malicious?

-- .docm files doesn't start shell
+- .docm files can contain macros, which are capable of executing system commands such as PowerShell
-- suspicious file got downloaded without system log
+- A suspicious file was downloaded and executed from an external source
-- established connection with weird ip's and domains (check proxy.log)
+- The system attempted connections to external IP addresses and domains, some of which were blocked (see proxy logs)